azizamirsaidova/azizamirsaidova.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-In this project, we create datasets of machine-generated “real news” and machine- generated “fake news” by using GPT-Neo 1.3B to perform text generation on input from the LIAR dataset including 12.8 K short stataments.
+In this project, we create datasets of machine-generated “real news” and machine-generated “fake news” by using GPT-Neo 1.3B to perform text generation on input from the LIAR dataset including 12.8 K short stataments.

 Two main goals of the project: